Skip to content

 Class I

 Class II/III fixed-wing interceptors address a different threat profile.
-For Class I FPV threats in the close-range infantry context, the quad architecture is structurally superior.
+Against Class I FPV threats at close range, the quad architecture is structurally superior.

 INTERCEPTOR ANATOMY.